MarcusSakae/ultralist-clone/readme.md

 # For the future...

+    - Instead of "@context", we are using "*context" because of how c# handles command line arguments.
-    - c# does some special things to symbols in command line arguments, we probably need to use pinvoke commands to be able to use "@" for contexts.
+    I think we need to use pinvoke commands to be able to pass in "@" and other symbols.
     We'll just leave that for another day... https://www.pinvoke.net/default.aspx/kernel32/GetCommandLine.html

-    - (Todo?)
-We have so many command callbacks that operates on a task.
-We should add one more callback type just for those so we don't have to 'GetTask()' and check result in each callback.
+    - We have many command callbacks that operates on a task.
+We should add a callback type just for those so we don't have to 'GetTask()' and check result in each and every command.

     - JsonSerializer converts "+" to "\u002B", we'll live with it for now, but maybe there is some option we can pass in if we look around.